What is E-Learning? Definition, forms, and benefits of digital learning

 • Measurable learning success

-Progress, participation rates, and results can be evaluated directly.
-This way, trainers and learners can see what works - and where there is still potential.
+Progress, participation rates and results can be evaluated directly.
+This way, trainers and learners can see what works – and where there is still potential.

-1. Didactically well-designed learning concepts
+1. Well-designed didactic learning concepts

 2. Simple, intuitive platforms